juaml/junifer/docs/help.rst

 We are a small team of researchers and developers, and we are not experts in *everything at once*.
 Each one of us has a specific expertise, and we are trying to use this expertise to create Junifer.
-When we conceived Junifer, we thought of researcher's problems, and tried to come up with the best way to help them, by building a tool that is easy to understand, learn and use.
+When we conceived Junifer, we thought of researchers' problems and tried to come up with the best way to help them, by building a tool that is easy to understand, learn and use.
 Most importantly, we made it to help.
 We are here to help you and your research.

-If you have any questions, problems or suggestions, please do not hesitate to contact us.
+If you have any questions, problems and / or suggestions, please do not hesitate to contact us.
 We will be happy to help you and we will be happy to hear from you.

 Seems nice, no?
 But we have one condition: **help us help you**.